 Some of the roads to high villages like Langza, Hikkim, or Komic will be closed in February in Spiti.
 Similarly, the road from Kaza to Kunzum Pass maybe just open till Moorang village, and you will not be able to reach beyond it.

 On the Southside of Spiti towards Tabo, the road to Pin Valley is closed in winters as well as Mane villages and Demul, Lhlaung villages will be out of reach.

 Due to freezing conditions in Spiti in February, the roads do have snow or black ice especially around Nako and ahead of Schichiling village.
 So, make sure you are very cautious and careful when driving or riding on such roads.

-Malling Nalla will be frozen and vehicles do skid around it due to black ice.
+Malling Nalla will be frozen, and vehicles do skid around it due to black ice.
 It is always better to start the day as the sun comes out so that you face less ice on roads.
 One small mistake can be fatal on such a trip or may get you stuck in the middle of nowhere without any help nearby.

 Manali – Kaza will be closed, so no Spiti circuit trip

 As the road from Manali to Kaza will be closed due to heavy snow presence at Kunzum Pass and Rohtang Pass, you will not be able to make a complete Spiti circuit in February.
-The road from Manali to Kaza remain closed in the winter months from November to May.
+The road from Manali to Kaza remains closed in the winter months from November to May.

 Hence, you will have to plan a trip from Shimla side to Spiti Valley and return from Shimla – Kinnaur side as well.